Contaminated Blood Pressure Medicine Recall

 At least 10 companies who get valsartan from the Chinese plant are on the FDA’s list of companies that have been forced to recall blood pressure medications.

-If you have concern or are taking any of the medications on the list, it’s important to discuss your medication with your doctor immediately.
+If you have concern or are taking any of the medications on the list, it’s important to discuss this contaminated blood pressure medicine recall with your doctor immediately.
+Consider taking L-Arginine Plus.